KSP-KOS/KSLib/doc/lib_pid.md

   * Kp - number, the tuning gain for the Proportional (position) term.
   * Ki - number, the tuning gain for the Integral term.
   * Kd - number, the tuning gain for the Derivative term.
-  * limmin - number, the bottom limit of the control range (to protect against integral windup)
+  * cMin - number, the bottom limit of the control range (to protect against integral windup)
-  * limmax - number, the upper limit of the control range (to protect against integral windup)
+  * cMax - number, the upper limit of the control range (to protect against integral windup)

 returns:
   * PID_array - a data structure holding info to be passed to PID_seek.